rslijp/json-stub/README.md

    **Example call for user:** http://localhost:9080/by-user/Super%20duper%20employee
 - Check style is added and triggered with each compile
-- Unit tests and integration tests are added `mvn test`.
-No measure are taken to run the tests on a different port the application must **not** run before running the test.
+- Unit tests and integration tests are added.
+To execute them run`mvn test`.
+  No measures are taken to run the tests on a different port the application must **not** run before running the test.

 # Power of Attorney Service